pingswept/me30-website/content/notes/amplification.md

 Let's take a piece of metal that experiences a strain of 500µε, or 0.0005ε.
 With a gauge factor of 2, the change in resistance will be only twice that: 0.001, or 0.1%!

-If the baseline resistance of the gauge is 1000Ω, its resistance change at 500µε would be only 1Ω.
-The bridge voltage produced by that resistance change would be 0.012 V, not easily to detect accurately by our microcontrollers.
+If the baseline resistance of the gauge is 1000 Ω, its resistance change at 500µε would be only 1 Ω. The bridge voltage produced by that resistance change would be 0.012 V, not easily to detect accurately by our microcontrollers.
 We need a device that can take a very small bridge voltage and amplify it into a voltage we can measure accurately.

 ### **Differential amplifier: Using an op amp with negative feedback to amplify a voltage difference**